Male Victims of Sexual Harassment

 At California Employment Counsel, APC, we believe that EVERYONE has a right to a safe work environment, free from sexual harassment.
 If you are a male victim of sexual harassment, we take your claim seriously.
 The #MeToo movement stands for not only the rights of women but of anyone facing a hostile work environment due to sexual harassment.

 Standing up for your rights in the workplace can be terrifying.
 If your sexual harassment grievance has been met with opposition from your employer, we can help.
 As a male victim of sexual harassment, you have rights, too.
 We will help you through this process and pursue legal action if needed.
-Our experienced lawyers offer a free consultation to discuss your rights as a male victim experiencing sexual harassment at work.
+Our experienced sexual harassment lawyers offer a free consultation to discuss your rights as a male victim experiencing sexual harassment at work.
 Contact us online

 or call (714) 462-8376 to discuss your legal rights today.